hujhax/austin-improv-wiki/Goat.md

 **Goat** is a troupe specializing in improvised tragedy.

 ## History
 Goat was formed in late 2011 when [[Brad Hawkins]] assembled a group of improvisers to try a show based around drama rather than overt comedy.
+Their first show was on March 27, 2012.

 ## Members
 ### Active Members